-Career Center and Employment Services - Setting realistic, well-defined career goals improves a student's opportunity to be successful in his/her studies.
-SDE 101 Introduction to Careers and SDE 201 Job Search Strategies are credit courses offered each semester that will help students choose career areas and develop skills for obtaining employment.

-In addition, students uncertain about career goals are invited to explore options in the Career Center, located in the Student Services Office, Van Lare Hall 107.
+Career Services - Setting realistic, well-defined career goals improves a student's opportunity to be successful in his/her studies.
+SDE 101 Introduction to Careers and SDE 201 Job Search Strategies are credit courses offered each semester that will help students choose a career path and develop skills for obtaining employment.
+In addition, students uncertain about career goals are invited to explore options in the Student Services Office (VLH 107).

-Career Center services at no cost to ACC students include:
+The following career services are provided at no cost to ACC students:

-- DISCOVER A computerized career guidance system - Information and books on careers - Assistance with writing resumes and cover letters, and preparing for interviews - Information, catalogs and admissions applications for Michigan colleges - College Work-Study applications and assistance
+- DISCOVER A computerized career guidance system - MOIS A computerized career information system - Information and books on careers - Resume, cover letter, and interviewing information - Information, catalogs, and admissions applications for Michigan colleges - College work-study applications and assistance.

-The Employment Services Office is located in room 108 of the Donald L. Newport Center on the Alpena campus.
+Employment Services - The Employment Services Office is located in Van Lare Hall 109B on the Alpena campus.
 Development of employability skills and job placement services are available to assist all Alpena Community College students.
 Current students and ACC graduates seeking employment are encouraged to register with the Employment Services Office.